 Cognitive behavioural therapies (known as CBT), are a range of talking therapies based on the theory that thoughts, feelings, what we do and how our body feels are all connected.
 If we learn how to change one of these we can alter the others.

-When people feel anxious, worried or distressed we can often fall into patterns of thinking and responding which can actually worsen how we feel.
-CBT works to help us notice and change problematic and negative thinking styles or unhelpful behaviour patterns so we can start to feel better.
+When people feel anxious, worried or distressed we can often fall into patterns which can actually worsen how we feel.
+CBT works to help us notice negative thinking styles or unhelpful behaviour patterns so we can alter these and start to feel better.
 Your CBT therapist will have lots of strategies that can help you in the here and now.

 CBT has a good evidence base of producing positive results for a wide range of mental health problems in adults, older adults, children and young people.

 To help find your CBT practitioner please click below or call us on 01483 917000 to discuss your needs.

 Many of our Eaves practitioners have undertaken additional and specialist therapies to help expand their knowledge base and further help their clients.
 These therapies include those such as: EMDR (Eye Movement Desensitisation and Reprocessing ) for the treatment of trauma DBT (Dialectical behaviour therapy) to help treat Borderline Personality Disorders and ACT (Acceptance and Commitment Therapy) to help acceptance of pain and/or long term conditions.

 This list is by no means exhaustive and if there is a specific therapy you wish to receive please use the search function in our practitioners page or call us on 01483 917000.